-An ideal client profile is a detailed outline of the kind of companies your insurance agency wants to do business with.
-It's not a description of the decision maker or buyer within an organization, but rather a description of the organization itself.
+An ideal client profile is an outline of the kind of companies you want your insurance agency to do business with.
+It's not a description of the decision-maker or buyer in an organization, but a description of the organization itself.

-In any given book of agency business, the bottom half of accounts generally bring in 6% - 7% of total revenue.
-Yes.
-You read that right.
-50% of accounts = 7% of revenue.
+In any given book of agency business, the bottom half of accounts (50%) generally bring in 6% - 7% of total revenue.

 Meanwhile, the top 5% of accounts generate approximately 30% of total agency revenue.

 What kind of clients do you want to work with?

 To get the kinds of clients you want, you have to know whom you are looking for.
 Here is another way to think about it: